csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

 - C# is a managed language (as [discussed previously](#programming-language-concepts-1))
     - Write in a high-level language, compile to intermediate language, run intermediate language in interpreter
     - Intermediate language is called CIL (Common Intermediate Language)
-    - Interpreter is called .NET Runtime
+    - Interpreter is called .NET run-time
-    - Standard library is called .NET Framework, comes with the compiler and runtime
+    - Standard library is called .NET Framework, comes with the compiler and run-time
 - It is widespread and popular
     - It was the first in the list of ["3 Future Programming Languages You Should Learn Between 2022 and 2030"](https://betterprogramming.pub/3-future-programming-languages-you-should-learn-between-2022-and-2030-8a618a15eca6), because of the growing popularity of [Unity](https://unity.com/).
     - [8th most "loved" language on StackOverflow](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-loved)